karrick/gosync/README.md

 not be a surprise as Go declares itself as a systems programming language.
-However, when a programmer implements an algorithm using channels, and it's one quarter or one tenth the speed of the same algorithm implmented using locks, then the programmer will likely abandon the algorithm that uses channels in deference to the faster code.
+However, when a programmer implements an algorithm using channels, and it's one quarter or one tenth the speed of the same algorithm implemented using locks, then the programmer will likely abandon the algorithm that uses channels in deference to the faster code.